 *to book time on the CNC, bring your COMPLETE RhinoCAM files to the Fab Lab

-The Fabrication Lab has several 3-axis CNC routers and a CNC plasma cutter.
+The shop has several 3-axis CNC routers and a CNC plasma cutter.
 In order to use this equipment, students must attend a CNC Tutorial and complete a short assignment.
 Students who complete these steps will be added to the list of approved CNC equipment users.

 CNC tutorial times are listed on the shop schedule.
 They tend to take about an hour, and the assignment also takes about an hour, but can be done anytime after the tutorial.
 View the updated CNC Machinery Policy